 If you’re on Instagram, then you’ve probably run across Mandy Wiebenga.
-The 45 -year-old fashionista with the pretty smile is always popping up modeling her latest looks.
+The 45 -year-old fashionista with a pretty smile is always popping up modeling her latest looks.

 Mandy spends much of her time in the closet.
 It’s the backdrop for many of her outfit shots, and her place of business.
 You see, Mandy is a wardrobe stylist in Davenport Iowa who visits women’s closets and helps them organize their wardrobes.